MicrosoftDocs/fabric-docs/docs/workload-development-kit/monitoring-hub.md

 :::image type="content" source="./media/monitoring-hub/artifact-tab.png" alt-text="Screenshot showing the item tab in the Fabric UI.":::

-For an example of how this ribbon was implemented, see ItemTabToolbar.tsx, that can be found in the https://github.com/microsoft/Microsoft-Fabric-workload-development-sample repo.
+For an example of how this ribbon was implemented, see ItemTabToolbar.tsx, that can be found in the sample [repo](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample).

 ## Related links